-Gaelic awareness training has been offered to newly-elected members.
+Current practice Gaelic awareness training has been offered to newly-elected members.
 The Council will continue to promote Gaelic awareness training and Gaelic classes to elected members and staff, as part of the staff training programme.
 A suite of downloadable Gaelic courses, comprised of video lectures and slide decks, will be created and promoted to support staff to learn and use Gaelic.

-Develop a downloadable Gaelic awareness training slide deck which will be reviewed annually.
+Actions required Develop a downloadable Gaelic awareness training slide deck which will be reviewed annually.
 Opportunities to use spoken Gaelic in the workplace will be increased.
 The Council aims to continue to promote Gaelic awareness training to elected members and staff, as part of the staff training programme.

-Developed by October 2024 and will be reviewed yearly throughout The Highland Council GLP 2024-2029 myjobscotland ner (Secondary), Gae hematics), Portree Hig gh School, Isle of utonos Stutt HOHG2802 HILLING 24/5/2023 Portree High School, Viewfeld Rood, 1 (231.504 - C47.505 per year Highland Council Norther Regiments North 2 para veri North 2 para veri North 2 para veri Norther Person North 2 para North 2 Anton Mataneous (Mataneous) Material Alternational Alternational Materia One Management Mere Management Meres Management Meres Management Meres Management Meres Management Meres Meres n 19 pu 19 mil - Fan 01478 634820
+Target date Developed by October 2024 and will reviewed yearly throughout The Highland Council GLP 2024-29 Responsibility The Gaelic Team

+Desired outcome Recruitment Gaelic language skills are recognised and respected within the recruitment process throughout the public authority.
+Current practice Posts requiring Gaelic as an essential or desirable skill are advertised on the Council's website.
+When notices and advertisements are published bilingually, the two languages are equal in style and presentation.
+Actions required A Gaelic awareness training session will be delivered to Council staff involved in recruitment processes.
+The Council has also committed to conducting an Internal Gaelic Capacity Audit.
+This will allow us to identify opportunities to incorporate Gaelic into our recruitment processes.
+Target date Delivered biannually throughout The Highland Council GLP 2024-29 Responsibility The Gaelic Team Workplace Planning

-Recruitment
+Desired outcome Recruitment